Meet your most important ELA objectives with

 skill-building support material, and thrilling videos.

-See what’s coming up in your December issue
+See what’s coming up in your January issue!

 Featured skill: synthesizing

 Students correct grammatical errors and revise sloppy writing in a short nonfiction article about the annual Odor-Eaters Rotten Sneaker Contest.
 (Yes, it’s a real contest!)

 You Write It